-Inaugurated by the Academy of American Poets in 1996, National Poetry Month, held every April, is the largest literary celebration in the world with schools, publishers, libraries, booksellers, and poets celebrating poetry’s vital place in our culture.
+This April marked the 20th anniversary of National Poetry Month, which was inaugurated by the Academy of American Poets in 1996.
+Over the years, National Poetry Month has become the largest literary celebration in the world with schools, publishers, libraries, booksellers, and poets celebrating poetry’s vital place in our culture.

 |sponsors & partners|

-A multimedia educational project that invited young people to write letters in response to poems shared by our Chancellors.
+A multimedia educational project that invites young people to write letters in response to poems shared by our Chancellors.

 Poem in Your Pocket Day

 Thousands of individuals across the U.S. carried a poem in their pocket on April 21, 2016.